 If approved, Bylaw No. 2205 will establish TUP guidelines that will allow a limited number of noncompliant STR's to remain in operation if they apply for and receive a TUP from Council.
 Staff based the guidelines on the recommendations of the Workforce Housing Strategy and the guidelines are intended to strike a balance between housing needs, fostering tourism growth and accommodating the travelling workforce.
 Under the proposed guidelines, STR's will be limited until the Town's vacancy rate-calculated as the two-year average of the CMHC Rental Market Survey-is at or above 3% and preference will be given to accommodation options that fill a niche in the local accommodation market.
-The current average of the 2023 and 2024 vacancy rates is 2%, meaning, as drafted, the guidelines would allow the issuance of up to 10 TUP's for STR's.
+The current average of the 2023 and 2024 vacancy rate is 2%, meaning, as drafted, the guidelines would allow the issuance of up to 10 TUP's for STR's.

 Exceptions to the vacancy limitations are also provided in cases where the owner can demonstrate the STR will be used for temporary worker housing, or the unit is unlikely to be affordable to low and middle-income renters under normal market conditions.
-For example, a TUP could be issued to an STR operator that has a contract with a company that rotates workers through Ladysmith.
+For example, a TUP could be issued to an STR operator that has a contract with a company that rotates workers through Ladysmith or for a large waterfront home that would otherwise have a market rental rate that would be prohibitively high for most low and middle-income renters.